-This plan details how Hagley Catholic High School complies with the JCQ's General Regulations for Approved Centres (5.3 Centre management) by having in place for inspection that must be reviewed and updated manually, a written examination contingency plan which covers all aspects of examination/assessment administration and delivery.
+This plan also confirms Hagley Catholic High School's compliance with the JCQ's General Regulations for Approved Centres that the centre has in place a written examination contingency plan which covers all aspects of examination administration.
 This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
 The potential impact of a cyber-attack should also be considered.